Last Updated on November 29, 2023 by Admin

 Why Do We Need Project Schedules?

 Over the last 15 or 20 years, construction owners have required that contractors prepare schedules during a construction project.
 There are two primary reasons for this trend.

 First, as projects become more complex and have tighter budgets, we need schedules to help us manage our construction projects.

 As a construction project management tool, a schedule enables the project participants (not just the owner, the contractor, the engineer, or the architect) to understand the plan for completion.
 In addition, it allows the parties to coordinate all the elements of the work.

-To some degree, this trend has also been driven by litigation.
 Time is money.
-Every day a construction project is delayed, either the owner and both the owner and contractor will incur additional costs to support that project.
+Every day a construction project is delayed, either the owner or both the owner and contractor will incur additional costs to support that project.
 Therefore, we need a way to measure to what extent the project is delayed.
+To some degree, this trend has also been driven by litigation.

-The schedule allows us to identify not just what the work is but also the responsibilities of each party and the party responsible for each activity.
+The schedule allows us to identify not just the work but also the responsibilities of each party and the party responsible for each activity.

 Construction Project Management Online Course By Columbia University For Free

 It allows us to track performance.
 Ultimately, having a reasonably accurate schedule, a bar chart or a CPM schedule will also enable the project participants to identify and resolve project delays.